Jumanji: Welcome to the Jungle is not necessarily a “good” movie.

 How did a movie with a plot this thin, predictable, and low on logic become the biggest non-franchise (yet) hit of the past decade?

-(I mean, it made $10M in its 8th weekend.
-This never happens anymore.)
+I mean, it made $10M in its 8th weekend.
+This never happens anymore — although, to be fair, not all box office records are created equal, either.

 Because for everything Jumanji does predictably (or poorly), it gets the three most important aspects of any story right.